James P. Johnson: Honors and recognitions

 Johnson is buried at Mount Olivet Cemetery in Maspeth, Queens County, New York.
-Unmarked since his death in 1955, his grave was re-consecrated in 2009 with a headstone paid for with funds raised by an event arranged by the James P. Johnson Foundation, Spike Wilner and Dr. Scott Brown.
+Unmarked since his death in 1955, his grave was re-consecrated in 2009 with a headstone paid for with funds raised by an event arranged by the James P. Johnson Foundation, Spike Wilner and Scott Brown.

 In 2020, Johnson's song "Carolina Shout" was added to the Grammy Hall of Fame.

 Film scores

 Some of Johnson's compositions were used in a number of movies as film scores.